Additional Works

 The inspiration for these paintings arose from my interest in maps and mapping that began with my series of works, “Night Circuits.”
 I am interested in the visual power of images derived from mapping that are outside the strict constraints of geography.
 Mapping is about abstract relationships: the creation of a kind of intellectual space, a rich quiet place that engages reason and stimulates imagination.

-All in all, these works express my personal investigations and private journeys.
+All in all, these works express my personal investigations and private journeys into ideas about maps.